 Phoenix describes her Getaway as, “soul-warming, intimate, and just so dang beautiful.
 I loved getting to document the simplicity of the home and environment and to just enjoy the atmosphere, being tucked in the mountains.
 The stars were SO bright at night, and we awoke to a fiery sunrise that I snapped some shots of.
 I’d 110% recommend this experience for anyone in any stage of life.
 It was refreshing and cozy, and it was just a joy to step away from the business of life to slow down and take in the beautiful mountains. “

-Generally, Sarah can be found hanging out with their two cats, reading horror-sci-fi novels, and working on new knitting projects.
+Generally, Bug can be found hanging out with their two cats, reading horror-sci-fi novels, and working on new knitting projects.

 Feeling inspired to make time for your art in nature?
 Book your Getaway today.